Selling is hard. It takes resilience, perseverance, and the ability to take a punch or two. Well, probably more than two.

 2. Not just a crew … recruit the A-Crew

-No matter how good the script, the best dialogues in a movie will fall flat if the wrong actor is cast.
+No matter how good the script, the best dialogue in a movie will fall flat if the wrong actor is cast.

-To get the most bang out of your (sales pitch's) buck, you need to hire the right sales team.
-This does not mean merely recruiting top talent, but also nurturing them periodically with customized training programs.
+To get the most bang for your (sales pitch's) buck, you need to hire the right sales team.
+This does not mean merely recruiting top talent but also nurturing them periodically with customized training programs.

 Hire the right salespeople with industry-specific skills, high levels of motivation and entrepreneurship, and charismatic personality traits.
 Develop an ideal candidate persona - including traits such as emotional intelligence, team player, a never-say-die attitude, and measure the next bunch of applicants against those metrics.